Can dogs eat black olives?

 There’s nothing inherently wrong with a dog eating a nice fresh olive.

-It’s all those other considerations to consider (how many, processed or not, high is sodium, pits, were the olives stuffed with something, etc.).
+It’s all those other considerations (how many, processed or not, high in sodium, pits, were the olives stuffed with something, etc.).

 Can dogs eat olives - Rusty is curious